 Parking tickets are due 60 days after the ticket was issued.

-You are able to pay the parking ticket up until 11:59 p.m. on the night before your arraignment date.
+You are able to pay the parking ticket up until 11:59 p.m. on the night before your arraignment court date.
 After that time the ticket is no longer payable to Halifax Regional Municipality and payment must be made to the Provincial Courthouse.

 When paying your ticket, keep in mind:

 - You are only eligible for the discounted price if the ticket is paid within the time frame listed on the face of the ticket

 - You have 30 days from the date of ticket issuance to submit a dispute

 - Payment of a ticket is considered admission of guilt to the offence - disputes will not be accepted for tickets that have been paid and refunds are not offered on ticket payments

-Option 1: pay your ticket before the due date
+Option 1: Pay your ticket before the court date

 Pay online: https://hrm.aimsparking.com/